 In 2003, CAFB became the first nonprofit to administer the government’s CalFresh Outreach funds in California.
 Along with access to federal funding, CAFB also provides our CalFresh Outreach partners assistance with program planning, fiscal compliance, training and implementation.
 At the local level, partners educate potential applicants about CalFresh and assist interested parties with the application process.

-In 2014, CAFB administered $3.5 million to 50 food banks and other nonprofit partners conducting CalFresh outreach activities in their communities.
-Together with our partners we reached over 1 million people with information about how to apply for CalFresh benefits.
+In 2016, CAFB administered $1.7 million to 50 food banks and other nonprofit partners conducting CalFresh outreach activities in their communities.

 While California’s participation rate continues to lag far behind the national average, CAFB and our members are making gains as we help low-income families secure the support they need for a healthy diet.